First-Time Home Buyer Mistakes to Avoid

 Apps such as HomeSnap track listings with alerts.
 Mortgage calculators with tax, insurance included, help realistic budgeting.
 I keep a custom spreadsheet for offers, comparing fees and inspection results since 2021.

-Buyer Stories That Teach
+Real Buyer Stories

 Case One: Josh and Mia, 2022, Austin TX.
 They skipped pre-approval and lost 3 homes to cash buyers.
 After getting pre-approved and widening criteria, they closed on a $420,000 home in 45 days, beating cash bids by quick closing offers.